OpenTechSchool-Brussels/AI-for-robots-and-swarms/follow-the-line.markdown

 num: 1
 ---

-Basic rule of life: if you don't move, things are going to get pretty hard up the road...
+Basic rule of life: if you don't move, things are going to get pretty tough up the road...
 Now different creature and inventors found various way to solve that issue.
 To each hardware solution come a different software solutions; you don't control a car, a 4 leg robot or a rocket the same way.
 In this section we'll discover how to make your robot move and race for the stars.
 In this section, we will use this [setup](./assets/setup/setup_1.tar.gz) with varying circuits.

 <img src="./assets/marxbot.jpg" alt="picture of the marxbot" style="height:300px; float:right; margin:10px;">